AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 Here, we're using the standard :ada:`+` operator, which raises a :ada:`Constraint_Error` exception in the :ada:`C := A + B;` statement due to an overflow.
-Let's now overload the addition operator and enforce saturation when the result is out of range:
+Let's now override the addition operator and enforce saturation when the result is out of range:

 .. code:: ada run_button project=Courses.Advanced_Ada.Subprograms.Fixed_Point_Operator_Overloading